-The School is not licensed by the UK Border Agency to sponsor international students (or accept transfers from other schools that can), and by making an application you confirm that you and your child have the right to enter, live and study in the UK for the duration of the education offered by the School.
+The School is not licensed by the UK Border Agency to sponsor international students (or accept transfers from other schools that can).
+By making an application, applicants confirm that they and their child have the right to enter, live and study in the UK for the duration of the education offered by the School.